finn-ellis/kiosk-queue/VirtualQueue.md

 [ group c1 ] [ group c2 ]
 ```
 - Optimizes the queue when sign-ups are cancelled
-- Texts users when they sign up and when they are next up (Twilio API)
 - Allow cancellation if user responds to text with `CANCEL`

 ## Requirements